MohsinsyedHusaain/demoproject/README.md

 # demoproject
-created tis for understanding github
+created this for understanding github!